-Do some research on anyone you plan on messaging.
+Because everyone’s social profiles are unique, it’s important to do some research on anyone you plan on messaging.
 Find something that you can connect on, such as a recent post they shared.
 This shows you’re paying attention and you’re not just an emotionless robot.

 Be a valuable networker

 Above all, social media sites are tools that help people build networks.
-Specifically, professionals use LinkedIn to connect with like-minded people, stay up to date on the latest industry news and meet others who can help them reach the next step in their career.
+Specifically, professionals use LinkedIn to connect with like-minded people, stay up to date on the latest industry news, and meet others who can help them reach the next step in their career.

 If you message someone on LinkedIn, but ultimately can’t help them with their goals, look for other ways you can be useful.
 For instance, you could point them in the direction of someone else who can help their career.
 In return, these non-starter candidates may help you find professionals who are qualified for your open positions.